fengedd/reddit-comment-scraper/README.md

 App that crawls comment threads asynchronously starting from the given URL (e.g https://old.reddit.com/r/all/top) and ending at the given number of pages to crawl.
 Output is in .txt format with the following categories: date, upvotes, and comment.
 Made with jsoup.

 ## How it works
 Program uses a thread pool to assign ThreadCrawlers to asynchronously crawl through the specified old.reddit page only adding the "next >" button at the bottom of the page to the task queue and adding the comments to a list of results.
-The program is terminated by a ThreadPoolCloser runnable that initiates shutdown of the thread pool when there are no active ThreadCrawlers.
+The program is terminated through an asynchronous method invocation of a ThreadPoolCloser runnable that initiates shutdown of the thread pool when there are no active ThreadCrawler threads.

 ## Installation
 In the reddit-comment-scraper directory type: